jakezatecky/react-checkbox-tree/README.md

 ### Include CSS

-For your convenience, the library's styles can be consumed utilizing one of the following files:
+The library's styles are available through one of the following files:

 * `node_modules/react-checkbox-tree/lib/react-checkbox-tree.css`
-* `node_modules/react-checkbox-tree/src/less/react-checkbox-tree.less`
 * `node_modules/react-checkbox-tree/src/scss/react-checkbox-tree.scss`

 Either include one of these files in your stylesheets or utilize a CSS loader: